 The engine underlying these games is basically the same (Decisive Battles 3 just has better graphics): SSG's celebrated "Battlefront" system.
 It is quite peculiar because you can select to move every single unit or to move groups of units under the command of a leader.
 Leaders are particularly important for the resolution of the battle.
-The simulation is supposed to take into consideration terrain effects and weather, but to say the truth I haven't seen much difference in the resolution of the combats in a rainy day or in a clean day.
+The simulation is supposed to take into consideration terrain effects and weather, but to say the truth I haven't seen much difference in the resolution of the combat on a rainy day and on a clear day.
 Moreover, support is not taken into consideration, perhaps owing to some technical limitations.
-The strong point of both the simulations is that you can edit the scenarios proposed and make your own.
-There is a full tutorial that even explain how to manipulate the graphics.
+The strong point of both the simulations is that you can edit the scenarios offered and make your own.
+There is a full tutorial that even explains how to manipulate the graphics.

-Overall, these are solid war games that may not be for the real wargamer who needs more realism, but quite good for a newcomer.
-I don't think someone will still lose time to build new scenarios but the scenarios included are enough to satisfy all wargamers.
+Overall, these are solid war games that may not be for the real wargamer who needs more realism, but are quite good for a newcomer.
+I don't think anyone will want to invest the time to build new scenarios, but the scenarios included are enough to satisfy all.